The Magic of Heart-Centered Living

 This is a return.

-It can be:
+It can come from:

-Staying in environments that drain you.
+staying in environments that drain you

-Being around constant negativity.
+being around constant negativity

-Holding resentment that keeps replaying.
+holding resentment that keeps replaying

-Consuming too much fear-based content.
+consuming too much fear-based content

-Ignoring your own needs.
+ignoring your own needs

-Living from pressure instead of presence.
+living from pressure instead of presence

-The goal isn’t to blame yourself.
+The goal is not to blame yourself.

 The goal is to notice.

-Because what you notice, you can shift.
+Because what you notice, you can begin to shift.

 You might notice:

-You feel tired even after sleep.
+feeling tired even after sleep

-You’re scrolling more, avoiding more, numbing more.
+scrolling more, avoiding more, or numbing more

-You feel disconnected from prayer, gratitude, or joy.
+feeling disconnected from prayer, gratitude, or joy

 These are signals, not failures.

-Release doesn’t have to be dramatic.
+Release does not have to be dramatic.

 Take a slow inhale.